usertech/games/README.md

 ## Your task
 You will work with API `https://www.cheapshark.com/api/`.
 Lucky for you somebody just started on this project, so continue, where he left.
 Fork this repo and:
-- Expand app logic to fetch the cheapest price ever for game (spoiler alert - you need to call `https://www.cheapshark.com/api/documentation.html#deals`)
+- Expand app logic to fetch the cheapest price ever for game (spoiler alert - you need to call `https://www.cheapshark.com/api/documentation.html#deals`).
-- Return just data in `IGame` interface to endpoint GET `/games`
+- Return just data in `IGame` interface to endpoint GET `/games`.
-- Save time (DATETIME) to DB of your choice every time endpoint GET `/games` is called
+- When endpoint GET `/games` is called, you have to save this event to database (of your choice).
+You will save just when endpoint was called.
+In the end you will have in table two columns `id` and `called_at` of type DATETIME.
-- Make endpoint GET `/calls` and return only calls made on Mondays
+- Make endpoint GET `/calls` and return data from database you created.
+Return only calls made on Mondays.
-- Endpoint GET `/calls` has to be private, make it so, it's up to you what method will you choose
+- Endpoint GET `/calls` has to be private, make it so, it's up to you what method will you choose.
 - Tests are up to you, if you will provide them, you will get in front of other candidates.

 ## Installation and run